clubcapra/DatasetGenerator/README.md

 Start the scene hazmat

-Press on space to start the gneration
+Press on space to start the generation

 Escape to stop the generation